Black Belt Jones: Production

 The Shaw Brothers, a major Hong Kong movie studio, initiated the U.S. Kung Fu film invasion with 1972's Five Fingers of Death and other films depicting realistic and brutal action.

-In 1973, Cleopatra Jones connected martial arts in Blaxploitation, with a strong Black female lead, skillfully trained in karate.
+In 1973, Cleopatra Jones connected martial arts in Blaxploitation with a strong Black female lead skillfully trained in karate.

-As a teenager born in Millersburg, Kentucky and raised in Paris, Kentucky Jim Kelly grew up as an all-around athlete, and had a chance to become a professional football player.
+As a teenager born in Paris, Kentucky and raised in Millersburg, Kentucky Jim Kelly grew up as an all-around athlete, and had a chance to become a professional football player.
 He gained his fame in the martial arts community through the 1971 Ed Parkers Internationals.
 After completing Enter the Dragon, he immediately signed a three-film deal with Warner Bros.
 Black Belt Jones was filmed soon after.
 Kelly is still arguably most known for his role in Enter the Dragon.

 Reception

 The film had a mixed reception.
 Some reviewers critiqued Kelly for trying to be too much like Bruce Lee, and thought the acting was only fair.
 Yet it still gained a cult film status later on.